 He holds a BA in Elementary Education from McGill University and a Masters Diploma in Education and Digital Technology from the University of Ontario Institute of Technology.

 Overcoming 10+ years in recovery (Bipolar 1, addiction, Guillian Barre Syndrome), Harrison attributes his creativity to have been a transformative force for self-actualization, leading him to overcome mental, physical, and spiritual adversity.
-Harrison is combining this lived experience with his post-graduate work in education and his creative talents to 'rebrand' mental health.
+Harrison is combining this lived experience with his post-graduate work in education and many talents to 'rebrand' and improve mental health.

-As a Patient Advisor on the St. Joseph's Mental Health Quality Council and a trained peer support worker, Harrison is a powerful voice for mental wellness.
+Harrison is sincerely passionate about creativity and the power it has to transform lives.
+As a Patient Advisor on the St. Joseph's Mental Health Quality Council and a trained peer support worker, Harrison offers a powerful, refreshing voice in the mental health arena.